siran/writing/posts/_drafts/The PNP Theory of Cause and Effect.md

   - name: An M. Rodriguez
     email: an@preferredframe.com
     affiliation: Preferred Frame Lab
-abstract: |
+date: 2025-08-14
+one-sentence-summary: Causality emerges in the PNP framework because a topologically non-trivial scalar field configuration cannot remain static without violating stress–energy conservation, forcing ordered temporal evolution.
-  We derive causality from first principles within the Point–Not–Point (PNP) framework.
+summary: We derive causality from first principles within the Point–Not–Point (PNP) framework.
 At its core lies the topological irreducibility of the fundamental $\nu=1$ mode: the simplest closed oscillation of a scalar field $U$ exhibiting a $\pi$ phase inversion.
 This $\mathbb{Z}_2$ invariant enforces loop persistence and forbids extinction without a phase slip.
 From this, we prove that such a mode cannot remain static, formalizing cause–effect not as a postulate, but as the inevitable action of the field propagator on a persistent topological sector.
 We further extend this result to suggest that stress gradients in the conserved flow induce gravitation-like dynamics for configurations whose energy density exhibits vortex-like decay.
 keywords:
   - PNP Framework
   - Topological Persistence